-14. NON AUDIT SERVICES
+14. NON-AUDIT SERVICES

-The following non audit services were provided by the entity's auditor, BDO Kendalls or associated entities.
-The directors are satisfied that the provision of non audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The following non-audit services were provided by the entity's auditor, BDO Kendalls or associated entities.
+The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons:

-- All non-audit services have been reviewed by the audit committee to ensure they do not impact the impartiality and objectivity of the auditor: - None of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants, including reviewing or auditing the auditor's own work, acting in a management or a decision-making capacity for the Company, acting as advocate for the Company or jointly sharing economic risk and rewards.
+- All non-audit services have been reviewed by the audit committee to ensure they do not impact the impartiality and objectivity of the auditor; - None of the services undermine the general principles relating to auditor independence as set out in APES 110 Code of Ethics for Professional Accountants, including reviewing or auditing the auditor's own work, acting in a management or a decision-making capacity for the Company, acting as advocate for the Company or jointly sharing economic risk and rewards.

-There has been no fees paid or payable for the provision of non-audit services to BDO Kendalls for the financial year ending 30 June 2009 (2008: 8,800)
+There has been no fees paid or payable for the provision of non-audit services to BDO Kendalls for the financial year ending 30 June 2009 (2008: \$8,800 paid to BDO Kendalls Corporate Finance (WA) Pty Ltd).